Behavioral and biological evolution

 The Evolution of Olfactory Receptors

 What microevolutionary factors shaped the distribution and diversity in olfactory receptor genes in modern humans?
-My long-term research is to reconstruct temporal and spatial patterns of variation using genetic data from modern ancient and paleo DNA.
+My long-term research is to reconstruct temporal and spatial patterns of variation using genetic data from modern humans.
 I am particularly interested in the interplay between microevolutionary forces and diet and behavior in shaping the distribution and diversity of olfactory receptor genes during the peopling of new landscapes as humans migrated out of Africa to Eurasia.
-My current research is focused on OR7D4, an olfactory receptor for sex pheromone detection that is also linked to human pig meat preference.
+A forthcoming paper is focused on signatures of selection in OR7D4, an olfactory receptor for sex pheromone detection that is also linked to human pig meat preference.
 The rich archaeological and genomic record of pig domestication in Asia provides the contextual frame in which I can exploit the promise of the genomics revolution through generation of an integrative anthropological dataset.
-My analysis of sequence data from modern human DNA and Neandertal and Denisova paleogenomic DNA indicates that Eurasians are more likely to have a mutated copy of the gene reducing phenotypic sensitivity to androstenone and increasing preference for pig meat
+My analysis of sequence data from modern humans, Altai Neandertal, and Denisova indicates that Eurasians are more likely to have a mutated copy of the gene reducing phenotypic sensitivity to androstenone and increasing preference for pig meat